lmk4824/digital-garden-jekyll-template/_notes/The Handmaid's Tale/world building/Religion.md

-religion is a very strongly portrayed theme as it is almost centrally to both their society and government although it is portrayed in a way that most of the citizens to not see it to be religion
+- religion is a very strongly portrayed theme as it is almost centrally to both their [[Culture|society]] and government although it is portrayed in a way that most of the citizens to not see it to be religion

-[[Ofglen]] always bows her head and pauses for a length of time when her and [[Offred]] pass the church on their walk
+- [[Ofglen]] always bows her head and pauses for a length of time when her and [[Offred]] pass the church on their walk

 >"Admission(to the church) is free"
 >-pg.
 35